GalacticCoalition/Skyfall-SS14/README.md

 ## Documentation/Wiki

-Our [docs site](https://docs.spacestation14.io/) has documentation on SS14s content, engine, game design and more.
-We also have lots of resources for new contributors to the project.
+Our [docs site](https://docs.spacestation14.io/) has extensive documentation on SS14's content, engine, and game design, in addition to numerous resources for those interested in contributing to the project.

 ## Contributing

-We are happy to accept contributions from anybody.
-Get in Discord if you want to help.
-We've got a [list of issues](https://github.com/space-wizards/space-station-14-content/issues) that need to be done and anybody can pick them up.
-Don't be afraid to ask for help either!
+We warmly welcome contributions from everyone.
+If you're interested in helping, please join our Discord.
+We have a [list of issues](https://github.com/space-wizards/space-station-14-content/issues) that need to be addressed and we encourage anyone to take them up.
+Don't hesitate to ask for help!

-We are not currently accepting translations of the game on our main repository.
-If you would like to translate the game into another language consider creating a fork or contributing to a fork.
+Please note, while we are not currently accepting translations of the game on our main repository, we welcome contributions to existing forks or creation of new forks for this purpose.

 ## Building